momo-catcat/MARFORCE-flowtube/README.md

 | export_file_folder *(optional)* | The folder where the .csv and .txt files containing export infomration (such as H2SO4 concentration) locate; default folder is *PANDA520-flowtube/PANDA520_flowtube/Export_files* if this paramter is missing |
 | flag_tube *(optional)* | The type of experiment setup, it will determined automatically if 'Calcu_by_flow_SA.py' is used for concentration calculation|

-For the other input variables of the .py file, **you don't need to change if** you use the example file 'Start_SetParam_SA_example.py' with the 'Calcu_by_flow_SA.py' as the function to calculate gas concentrations. **You could also make your own script for calculating concentrations based on flows, and in this case you also have to determine the flag_tube by yourself.**
+For the other input variables of the .py file stated below, **you don't need to change if** you use the example file 'Start_SetParam_SA_example.py' with the 'Calcu_by_flow_SA.py' as the function to calculate gas concentrations. **You could also make your own script for calculating concentrations based on flows, and in this case you also have to determine the flag_tube by yourself.
+We RECOMMEND you to use the example function file 'Calcu_by_flow_SA.py'**
 | Other input variables of the .py file | Description|
 |-------------|-------------|
 | Init_comp_conc | Initial concentrations for species that you already set in the paras (in the case of SA calibration, 'OHconc' (concentration of OH radical calculated from Itx, Qx, H2O concentration and etc.)  is used for both 'OH' and 'HO2') |